 Research - Laboratory/Non-Laboratory, Staff/Administrative

-Bachelor’s or equivalent combination of education and work experience.
+Bachelor’s degree in accounting, finance or in a business related field or equivalent combination of education and experience

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.